 Defining a target population brings focus and intentionality to the design and operation of your SNAP E&T program.
-Each State's target population will be unique based on the different communities the State serves.
-It's important to consider the needs of those you serve and how your program can adapt to meet their varied circumstances.
-It's also important to customize the way you will recruit and engage your target population to be responsive to their goals and needs.
+Each State's target population will be unique based on the different communities and demographic groups the State serves.
+It's important to consider the diverse needs of those you serve and how your program can adapt to meet their varied experiences.
+It's also important to customize the way you will recruit and engage your target population to be responsive to their circumstances, goals, and needs.